LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2022-03-05-build-to-come-back.markdown

 excerpt_separator: <!--more-->
 ---

 You've got that side project you were working on, right?
 It's been a few months, work has been busy, life has been happening, so it's not like you've done much with it.
 But you've got a nice clear weekend afternoon, with a few free hours you've already mentally earmarked to work on that new feature you wanted to add.
-Except you pick it up, and it's like it's been written by another person - spaghetti everywhere, dozens of TODO comments, the styling is completely broken and doing an `npm i` reveals a frankly terrifying list of packages need updating.
+Except you pick it up, and it's like it's been written by another person - spaghetti everywhere, dozens of TODO comments, the styling is completely broken and doing an `npm i` reveals a frankly terrifying list of packages that need updating.

 Maybe I'll just go do the gardening instead...